svylabs/stablebase/WHITEPAPER.md

 1. Addition of new collateral types.
 2. Setting base rate.

+## Addition of new collateral types
+Any user can submit a proposal to add a new collateral type.
+The proposal consists of TokenAddress, CollateralizationRatio, EffectiveDate.
+Voting runs onchain for 28 days and users who have a stake in the reserve pool can vote.
+At the end of the voting period, Total votes will be tallied and the proposal will be made effective if > 67% of the voters voted 'yes' for the proposal.
+Users cannot withdraw from reserve pool until after the voting, and new users(< 30 days) in the reserve pool will not be considered for voting.

 ## Dynamic Updation of Base Rate

 The base rate is initially set to 0%.
 Any user can dynamically change the base rate and the protocol calculates a stake weighted average of the base rate set by stakes in reserve pool and that becomes the effective